AlphaKretin/TectonicScripts/README.md

 # TectonicScripts
-All .txt files expected by the scripts are the PBS files from Pokemon Tectonic.
+Most .txt files expected by the scripts are the PBS files from Pokemon Tectonic.
 ## extract_types_tribes
 Extracts a list of all Pokemon longside their types, tribes, and abilities.
 Some tribes for 4th or branching evolutions will be blank and need to be added manually.
 Used to generate the data for the [team builder/coverage calculator](https://docs.google.com/spreadsheets/d/14JS_0oAJpP7EB9LrtIShvPYshig1oSVsBKCSVAVV6tc/edit?usp=sharing).
 ## filter_full_evo
 Filters the list of all Pokemon for Pokemon that do not evolve.
+Used primarily to fuel the below script.
+## calc_tribe_pairs
+Calculates how many of each tribe pair exist amongst all fully evolved Pokemon.
+Uses its own data source derived from cross-referencing the above two scripts' output.